-When cryptomining started, it was mostly individual crypto miners used their small mining set up known as the “mining rig”.
+When crypto mining started, it was mostly individual crypto miners using their small mining set up known as the “mining rig”.
 These were mostly located at their home.
 These individual mining rigs used CPUs (computer processing units) or GPUs (graphic processing units) to generate enough computer processing power required to perform crypto mining.
 The core principle behind mining is to solve complex computational problems to gain rewards in the form of crypto coins.
 The cryptocurrency network benefits by having the transactions in their system validated, sorted, and secured by the miners.
 The hash rate of the computer determines the speed at which these computational operations can be performed.
 As cryptocurrency gains more attention, the landscape is becoming more competitive.
 There is so much upgrading you can do to your hardware along with additional maintenance and electricity costs before the cost starts to outweigh the revenue.

 How it works

 Miners need to rent space at a third-party hash center and give the mining hardware to the hash center and they will install it at their facility.
 The hash center provides all infrastructure needed for the mining rig to perform at its best.
 Apart from optimum performance, hash centers also provide options for maintenance of the equipment and security from any software intrusion or hardware theft.
 The hash center is designed to allow machines to work without any kind of interruption.
 There are trained and experienced IT professionals that assist in troubleshooting any issues that may arise in the mining rig.

 Benefits of Colocation